AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/Viewer.md

 ### Keyboard Shortcuts

-1. The GLSL source code for the currently selected material can be saved to disk by pressing the `S` key while focus is in the viewer.
-2. This source code can be reloaded back in by pressing the `L` key while focus is in the viewer.
-This is useful to make quick adjustments on the source code for debugging purposes.
-The original MaterialX document is not affected.
-3. The current frame can be saved to disk by pressing the `F` key while focus is in the viewer.
-4. Node graphs can be saved to disk as DOT files by pressing the `D` key while focus is in the viewer.
+- `R`: Reload the current document from file.
+- `S`: Save the current shader source to file.
+- `L`: Load shader source from file.
+Editing the source files before loading provides a way to debug and experiment with shader source code.
+- `D`: Save each node graph in the current material as a DOT file.
 See www.graphviz.org for more details on this format.
+- `F`: Capture the current frame and save to file.

-### Command Line Options
+### Command-Line Options

-The following command line arguments are available for the viewer application:
+The following are common command-line options for MaterialXView, and a complete list can be displayed with the `--help` option.
-1. `--library [PATH]`: Additional library folder location.
+- `--library [FILEPATH]`: Additional library folder location
-2. `--path [PATH]`: Additional file search path location.
+- `--path [FILEPATH]`: Additional file search path location
-3. `--mesh [PATH]`: Mesh file name.
+- `--mesh [FILENAME]`: Mesh filename
-4. `--material [PATH]`: Material file name.
+- `--material [FILENAME]`: Material filename
-5. `--remap [TOKEN1:TOKEN2]`: Remap one token to another when MaterialX document is loaded.
-6. `--skip [STRING ...]`: Skip elements with the given name attribute.
-7. `--terminator [STRING]`: Enforce the given terminator string for file prefixes.
-8. `--envMethod [INTEGER]`: Environment lighting method.
-9. `--envRad [PATH]`: Specify the environment radiance HDR.
-10. `--envIrrad [PATH]`: Specify the environment irradiance HDR.
-11. `--msaa [INTEGER]`: Multi sampling count for anti-aliasing.
-12. `-h, --help`: Print help
+- `--help`: Display the complete list of command-line options